Wolfram's 2-state 3-symbol Turing machine: Dispute

 Vaughan Pratt subsequently disputed the correctness of this proof in a post to the mailing list, noting that similar techniques would allow a linear bounded automaton (or LBA) to be universal, which would contradict a known non-universality result due to Noam Chomsky.
-Alex Smith joined the mailing list after this message and replied on the following day explaining that a LBA would require to be restarted manually to become universal using the same initial configuration, while his construction restarts the Turing machine automatically with no external intervention.
+Alex Smith joined the mailing list after this message and replied on the following day explaining that an LBA would require to be restarted manually to become universal using the same initial configuration, while his construction restarts the Turing machine automatically with no external intervention.
 Discussions about the proof continued for some time between Alex Smith, Vaughan Pratt, and others.

 Publication

 Smith's proof was finally published in Wolfram's journal Complex Systems in 2020.